Streaming Submodular Maximization under Matroid Constraints: Preliminaries

 One can observe that, as is implied by its name, the multilinear extension is a multilinear function.
 This implies that, for every vector $x \in [0, 1]^\cN$, the partial derivative $\frac{\partial F}{\partial x_u}(x)$ is equal to $F(x + (1 - x_u) \cdot \characteristic_u) - F(x - x_u \cdot \characteristic_u)$.
 Note that in the last expression we have used $\characteristic_u$ as a shorthand for $\characteristic_{\{u\}}$.
 We often also use $\partial_u F(x)$ as a shorthand for $\frac{\partial F}{\partial x_u}(x)$.
 When $f$ is submodular, its multilinear extension $F$ is known to be concave along non-negative directions~\cite{calinescu2011maximizing}.

-\paragraph{General Notation.} Given a set $S \subseteq \cN$ and an element $u \in \cN$, we denote by $S + u$ and $S - u$ the expressions $S \cup \{u\}$ and $S \setminus \{u\}$, respectively.
+\paragraph*{General Notation.} Given a set $S \subseteq \cN$ and an element $u \in \cN$, we denote by $S + u$ and $S - u$ the expressions $S \cup \{u\}$ and $S \setminus \{u\}$, respectively.
 Additionally, given two vectors $x, y \in [0, 1]^\cN$, we denote by $x \vee y$ and $x \wedge y$ the coordinate-wise maximum and minimum operations, respectively.

-\paragraph{Additional Definitions from Matroid Theory.} Matroid theory is very extensive, and we refer the reader to~\cite{schrijver2003combinatorial} for a more complete coverage of it.
+\paragraph*{Additional Definitions from Matroid Theory.} Matroid theory is very extensive, and we refer the reader to~\cite{schrijver2003combinatorial} for a more complete coverage of it.
 Here, we give only a few basic definitions from this theory that we employ below.
-Given a matroid $M = (\cN, \cI)$, a set $S \subseteq \cN$ is called \emph{cycle} if it is a dependent set that is minimal with respect to inclusion (i.e., every subset of $S$ is independent).
+Given a matroid $M = (\cN, \cI)$, a set $S \subseteq \cN$ is called \emph{base} if it is an independent set that is maximal with respect to inclusion (i.e., every super-set of $S$ is dependent), and it is called \emph{cycle} if it is a dependent set that is minimal with respect to inclusion (i.e., every subset of $S$ is independent).
 An element $u \in \cN$ is called a self-loop if $\{u\}$ is a cycle.
 Notice that such elements cannot appear in any feasible solution for either {\SMM} or {\MSMM}, and therefore, one can assume without loss of generality that there are no self-loops in the ground set.

 The rank of a set $S \subseteq \cN$, denoted by $\rank_M(S)$, is the maximum size of an independent set $T \in \cI$ which is a subset of $S$.
 The subscript $M$ is omitted when it is clear from the context.
 We also note that $\rank_M(\cN)$ is exactly the rank of the matroid $M$ (i.e., the maximum size of an independent set in $M$), and therefore, it is customary to define $\rank(M) = \rank_M(\cN)$.
 We say that a set $S \subseteq \cN$ spans an element $u \in \cN$ if adding $u$ to $S$ does not increase the rank of the set $S$, i.e., $\rank(S) = \rank(S + u)$---observe the analogy between this definition and being spanned in a vector space.
-Furthermore, we denote by $\Span_M(S) \triangleq \{u \in \cN \mid \rank(S) = \rank(S + u)\}$ the set of elements that are spanned by $S$.
+Furthermore, we denote by $\Span_M(S) \coloneqq \{u \in \cN \mid \rank(S) = \rank(S + u)\}$ the set of elements that are spanned by $S$.
 Again, the subscript $M$ is dropped when it is clear from the context.